LukasRoom/SuperADD/README.md

 any change.

 ## Pretrained Models
-We provide “pretrained” models for each category for easier reproduction and to skip running the training script.
-In our case, a pretrained model consists of a memory bank with reference embeddings stored in an .npz file, along with the corresponding model settings in a .json file for that category.
+We provide “pretrained” models for each category for easier reproduction and to skip the training script.
+In our case, a pretrained model does not contain weights, but a memory bank with reference embeddings stored in an .npz file, along with the corresponding model settings in a .json file for that category.

-All models are available at: https://owncloud.fraunhofer.de/index.php/s/THkX7W8AhRd2RCs Place all models in the `./models/` directory.
-After that, you can skip training and run inference directly with:
+Models are available at: https://owncloud.fraunhofer.de/index.php/s/THkX7W8AhRd2RCs

+Place all models in the `./models/` directory.
+After that, you can run inference directly with:
 ```bash
 uv run test-industrial
 ```